The Tasmanian Economic Regulator (the Regulator) is an independent economic regulator established under the Economic Regulator Act 2009.

 The Regulator is to make decisions in a fair and reasonable manner and must not unfairly discriminate between service providers, customers or other persons.
 The Regulator is within the jurisdiction of the Tasmanian Ombudsman.

-The Regulator is independent and is not subject to Ministerial Direction in carrying out its functions except under the Gas Act 2000.
-The Gas Act provides for the relevant Minister to direct the Regulator in the carrying out of its functions and powers, except when the Regulator is considering and issuing a licence.
+The Regulator is independent and is not subject to Ministerial Direction in carrying out its functions except under the Gas Industry Act 2019.
+The Gas Industry Act provides for the relevant Minister to direct the Regulator with respect to the performance and exercise of its functions and powers, except when the Regulator is considering an application for the grant of a licence.

 The Treasurer may request the Regulator to report on specific matters as and when required by the Treasurer.

 Legislation also requires the Regulator to ensure certain information is kept confidential.

 Annual Operating Plan

 OTTER's primary planning tool is the annual Operating Plan and is the means by which OTTER ensures that its activities are focussed on supporting the Regulator in achieving its objectives.